-You'll find several dive services, a dive shop, and at least 15 good dive sites to choose from.
+There are 3 dive operators, a dive shop, and at least 15 good dive sites in the area.

 |Dive Shop//12577||(284) 495-1200||2.9 mi.
 North-Northeast of Central Coral Bay||Frenchman's Cay|

-The chart just below enables you to learn the approximate cost of dive services in this area.
+The chart just below offers the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|